martinal/mshr/README.rst

 mshr
 ====

-mshr is a mesh generation component of `FEniCS <http://fenicsproject.org/>`_.
-It generates tetrahedral `Dolfin <https://bitbucket.org/fenics-project/dolfin>`_ meshes in 2D and 3D (utilizing CGAL and Tetgen as backends) from CSG geometries or surface files.
+mshr is the mesh generation component of `FEniCS
+<http://fenicsproject.org/>`_.
+It generates simplicial `DOLFIN
+<https://bitbucket.org/fenics-project/dolfin>`_ meshes in 2D and 3D
+from geometries described by Constructive Solid Geometry (CSG) or from surface files, utilizing CGAL and Tetgen as mesh generation backends.

 Installation
 ============